Rsantct/pe.audio.sys/pe.audio.sys/doc/80_Multiroom_pe.audio.sys.md

         - remote_volume_daemon.py
     ```

+NOTICE: In order to link the listener volume and LU offset with the sender ones, the listening machine must send a `hello` command.
+See more details under `macros/examples/X_RemoteSource`

 ### Using a macro to balance latencies for simultaneous listening

 Depending on the processing latency on both the local and the remote pe.audio.sys systems, you may want to customize added delays and/or filtering options.